Unlock Dementia Research

 Our Key Holders in Unlocking Dementia Research

 “I’ve seen firsthand how both early onset and later stage Alzheimer’s disease has forever changed the way one manages simple everyday living.
-It’s my hope that someday, with a breakthrough in research, we can reverse the effects it."
+It’s my hope that someday, with a breakthrough in research, we can reverse the effects of it."

 - Herbert Wheaton, Alzheimer Society of Saskatchewan donor